-All of the prices that are listed on this website are a direct representation of a variety of local scrap metal yard’s prices for a range of metal types.
-Please get into contact with us if you are searching for prices in a specific state or region in Canada, or elsewhere around the world.
+All of the prices that are listed on this website are a direct representation of a variety of local scrap metal yard's prices for a range of metal types.
+Please get into contact with us if you are searching for prices in a specific province or region in Canada, or elsewhere around the world.

 If you are interested in finding out what the scrap metal prices are across the border in America, or elsewhere around the world, please follow the relevant links below for more information.
 We provide this information in a similar format to how we do on this page and obtain the prices from local scrap metal dealers across the country in question.

 It's important to recognize that you can make much more money from your scrap metal in certain countries.
 However, the United States often has the highest prices for recycled metal compared to any other countries in the world - with the exception of some European nations where there is a perpetual shortage of most metals.
 Some countries that frequently mine scrap metal will constantly have low prices and unfortunately that is unlikely to change.
 Wherever the demand for scrap is high, that is where you can expect to make the most money.
 Canada has a fairly high price, but many people are exporting across the border into the United States to make even more money from their copper and aluminum.

 Below you find today's prices for scrap gold.

 The current scrap price of gold varies from day to day and depends on the purity, which is measured in carats.
 Even though the purest gold will get you the highest price for your scrap, it's not very common to have 24ct gold that you can scrap.
 Most people will have 14ct gold and you'll find it's very common to trade that in.

 Below we have listed today's prices for the other precious scrap metals.

 |Metal||Price per Gram||Price per Troy Ounce|